[

 From static to dynamic

+Video game environments are some of the most immersive, addressable spaces in the digital world, but the way in-game advertising and sponsorship are managed inside them is outdated.
 For too long, brands have been hard-coded into the video game environment.
 These static placements are fixed into the game at launch and can't be changed without allocating engineering resources, wading into development cycles, and pushing out manual updates.
+These inefficiencies have created an expectation gap between the prospect of scaled monetisation and the technical realities of in-game content management.

 The problem as we see it

 It's not exactly agile.
 Plus, since hard-coded creatives can't be targeted to different audiences or adapted in real time, opportunities to personalise the player experience or maximise brand relevance are completely lost.
 As we see it, hard-coded placements are operationally inefficient.
-They limit creativity and ultimately get in the way of profitable collaboration between game publishers and media buyers.
+They limit creativity and ultimately get in the way of profitable collaboration between game developers and media buyers.

 Introducing Dynamic Placements